 2015, saw the next major expansion of the sport with the addition of another club SupaNova Synchronised Swimming Club (SN) and in 2016 there were four West Australians selected to be on the Australian Olympic team for the 2016 Rio Olympics.
-WA's successful representation in the Olympic team was repeated in 2020 with four West Australians competing as members of the Australian Artistic Swimming team in Tokyo.
+WA's successful representation in the Olympic team was repeated in 2020 with four West Australians competing as members of the Australian Artistic Swimming team in Tokyo, with two being the duet and the co-captains.

 Artistic Swimming has enjoyed an amazing and highly successful journey in WA over the past 12 years.
-We are so grateful and thankful to Brian Miller, Roslyn Carbon, Mary Andreotta and Natasha Larter for their enthusiasm and vision to re-establish Artistic Swimming as a sport in WA.
+We are so grateful and thankful to Brian Miller, Roslyn Carbon, Mary Andreotta and Natasha Haynes for their enthusiasm and vision to re-establish Artistic Swimming as a sport in WA.
 As well as the numerous other volunteers who have served on club, state and national boards and committees.
 Thanks also to the many people who give so much of their time, judging, officiating, coaching and supporting our sport.

 In 2021 SynchroWA changed its name to Artistic Swimming WA (ASWA).
-We now have 10 centres offering Artistic Swimming sport throughout WA.
-The as а organisation employs an enthusiastic team including a Sports Officer, Regional Development Officer and two High Performance coaches.
+We now have 10 centres offering Artistic Swimming throughout WA. as sport The organisation employs an enthusiastic team including a Sports Officer, Regional Development Officer and two High Performance coaches.
 We run several programs that offer multiple inclusive pathways into our sport.
 These are ASWA's participation program AquaStART, SynchroStART for Schools, our High-Performance program, as well as programs to support inclusivity including Culturally and Linguistically Diverse (CaLD) groups, Superfins and Seniors in Sync.
 We look forward to the years ahead!